jspahrsummers/libextobjc/README.md

  * **Scope-based resource cleanup**, using the EXTScope module, for automatically cleaning up manually-allocated memory, file handles, locks, etc., at the end of a scope.
  * **EXTNil, which is like `NSNull`, but behaves much more closely to actual `nil`** (i.e., doesn't crash when sent unrecognized messages).
  * **EXTBlockTarget, which extends the target-action mechanism with support for blocks**.
+ * Tuples, for multiple return values and assignment, using the EXTTuple module.
  * Aspect-oriented programming, using the EXTAspect module.
 This feature [requires libffi](#Requirements), and so is not enabled by default.
  * Block-based coroutines, using the EXTCoroutine module.
  * Final methods – methods which cannot be overridden – using the EXTFinalMethod module.